Unlock this content with a Rosendale Online subscription.

 Step 1

-Bring the steak up to room temp for at least 30 minutes.
+Remove steak from refrigeration and let sit at room temperature for at least 30 minutes.

 Step 2

-Season both sides of the steak with the Old School A.P.
-Rub.
-Drizzle 1 Tablespoon of oil over the steak and rub it into both sides.
+Season both sides evenly with Old School A.P. rub.
+Drizzle 1 Tbsp oil over the steak and rub to coat.

 Step 3